+Emergence of the new methods for obtaining reliable haplotype information: molecular phasing using linked reads, haplotagging.

+Limitations of widely used site-based statistics are recognized, need for alternative approaches arises

+Rapid development of methodology for genealogy inference (tsinfer, Relate)

 Phasing and imputation depend on assumptions about haplotype structure

 Haplotypes are increasingly used in inference, of selective sweeps, introgression, and population structure.